Version 4.0

 Title case

-Title or maximal case is when all significant words have the first letter capitalised.
+Title case is when all significant words have the first letter capitalised.
 Do not capitalise articles, short prepositions or conjunctions (e.g. 'a', 'the', 'to', 'as') unless they have four letters or more (e.g. 'from', 'toward', 'then') or occur at the beginning of the sentence/title.
 For example:

 Women's Employment Transitions Around Child Bearing in Australia